Royal Scots Greys: Waterloo

-The Eagle of the French 45th Ligne captured by the Royal Scots Greys.
 Painting by Stanley Berkeley depicting the famous charge of the Scots Greys at Waterloo.
 The kilted figures carrying muskets are the 92nd Highlanders.
 According to legend, the men of the 92nd hung on to the stirrups of the Scots Greys during the charge.
 Although both regiments record it as part of their history, independent eyewitness accounts do not confirm the truth of the "stirrup charge".

 As the Scots Greys waded through the French column, Sergeant Charles Ewart found himself within sight of the eagle of 45^{e} Régiment de Ligne (45th Regiment of the Line).
 With a chance to capture the eagle, Ewart fought his way towards it, later recounting:

 One made a thrust at my groin – I parried it off and ... cut him through the head. one of their Lancers threw his lance at me but missed ... by my throwing it off with my sword ...
 I cut him through the chin and upwards through the teeth.
 Next, I was attacked by a foot soldier, who, after firing at me charged me with his bayonet, but ...
 I parried it and cut him down through the head.

 With the eagle captured, Sergeant Ewart was ordered to take the trophy off, denying the French troops a chance to recapture their battle standard.
 In recognition of his feat, he was promoted from sergeant to ensign.

 Having defeated the French column and captured one of its battle standards, the Scots Greys were now disorganised.
 Neither Ponsonby nor Hamilton were able to effectively bring their troopers back under control.
 Rather than being able to reorganise, the Scots Greys continued their advance gaining speed, eventually galloping, and now aimed at Durutte's division of infantry.
 Unlike the disordered column that had been engaged in attacking Pack's brigade, some of Durutte's men had time to form square to receive the cavalry charge.
 The volley of musket fire scythed through the Scots Greys' ragged line as they swept over and round the French infantry, unable to break them.
 Colonel Hamilton was last seen during the charge, leading a party of Scots Greys, towards the French artillery.
 However, in turning to receive the Scots Greys' charge, Durutte's infantry exposed themselves to the 1st Royal Dragoons.
 The Royal Dragoons slashed through them, capturing or routing much of the column.